valthebald/data/README.txt

 While data module does not have any dependencies, its full functionality is only available with Schema module and CTools.

-If you use Schema module, use the latest development snapshot.
+If you use Schema module, use version 1.6 or higher.

 If you use CTools, apply latest stable patch from http://drupal.org/node/531522